BigEd33/discord-db/README.md

 # discord-db
-A simple/joke package to use Discord channels as a key-value database.
+> A simple/joke package to use Discord channels as a key-value database.

-### ⚠️ This is not meant to be used in production apps like DiscordJS bots, using this as a database in an active bot will get you ratelimited constantly. ⚠️
+⚠️ This is not meant to be used in production apps like Discord.JS bots, using this as a database in an active bot will get you ratelimited constantly. ⚠️

 ## Install